 Are all week-end days called tournaments?

-- The 11s & 12s schedule from North Country does not offer many options for true tournaments and most coaches and players feel it is very tiring to play for more than 3 – 4 hours.
-The 11s & 12s days are usually called playdates and the Select Rahlia facility in Maple Grove is our best option so far.
-We will try to find one-two full tournaments.
+- The 10s/11s & 12s scheduled tourneys do not have as many options for true tournaments and most coaches and players feel it is very tiring to play for more than 3 – 4 hours.
+The 11s & 12s days are usually called playdates although we try to find one or two true tournaments for this team.

-- The 13s will mostly attend tournaments but may utilize power league days.
+- The 13s will attend tournaments but may utilize power league days.

-- The 14s only use power league days if necessary for scheduling.
+- The 14s will attend tournament days and only use power league days if necessary for scheduling.

 - The 15s, 16s and 17s will go for true tournaments every time.